ABOUT

 A secret world existing both in the present and in the past, an out-of-time, suspended dimension.
 He discovered places sometimes hardly accessible or simply hidden and isolated from the big cities.

-The search for places and the story to reach such abandoned interiors is an integral part of the challenge, as well as the legal risk of not being discovered in the property of others, often guarded or otherwise not publicly accessible.
+The search for places and the story to reach such abandoned interiors is an integral part of the challenge, as well as the legal risk of not being discovered in the property not publicly accessible.

 With a personal style always aimed at aesthetics, he never limits himself exclusively to the documentary aspect, but wants to represent the ancient pride of places destined to be erased by time, inspired by the style of Caravaggio in the representation of the environments.